mrain/pps-election/README.md

 * `election.sim.MapGenerator`
 * `election.sim.DistrictGenerator`

+And you shall put your codes in directory `election/g[n]` where `n` is your group number.
 You may refer to files in `election/g0` for details.

+If you are submitting map file, please put your map file in directory `maps/g[n]` where `n` is your group number.

 Following 2 modules are used to run/verify your result:
 * `election.sim.MapUtils`